If you love to take spring-themed photos of your dog, you may be looking for a dog friendly tulip festival.

 Are dogs allowed at the Wooden Shoe Tulip Fesitval?

-Dogs have been and are still allowed at the Wooden Shoe Tulip Festival.
+Dogs have been and are still allowed at the Wooden Shoe Tulip Festival in Oregon.

 They just ask that you follow basic etiquette if you are going to bring your dog – keep them on leash, pick up after your dog, and on’t let them dig in the tulip fields.